 I have a confession to make.
-While I love board games of all genres there is one incredibly popular game that I hate with a fiery passion.
+While I love board games of all genres, there is one incredibly popular game that I hate with a fiery passion.
 I cannot stand Ticket to Ride.
-It appeals to so many different people and yet, I loathe it.
-My biggest problem with Ticket to Ride is that I always want to actually do something with my trains as opposed to just collect sets and place them on the board.
+It appeals to so many different people, and yet, I loathe it.
+My biggest problem with Ticket to Ride is that I always want to actually do something with my trains as opposed to collecting sets and placing them on the board.
 I want to upgrade my train.
 I want to deliver goods.
-I want to plot my course across the countryside and feel clever for the decisions that I've made.
+I want to plot my course across the countryside and feel clever about the decisions that I've made.
 I want to make "chugga chugga CHOO CHOO" sounds as I move my train around the board.
-Ticket to Ride doesn't let me do any of this but Switching Tracks lets me do all of these things and have a ton of fun while doing them.
+Ticket to Ride doesn't let me do any of this, but Switching Tracks lets me do all of these things and have a ton of fun while doing them.

 Switching Tracks tasks players with controlling a single train, moving it around the United States to pick up goods in one city and deliver them to another.
 Players do this by traveling along the routes shown on the board to a number of cities based on the speed of their train.
-If a player's train has an empty car, they must pick up any available good that they come across.
+If a player's train has an empty car, they must pick up any available goods that they come across.
 Those goods can usually only be delivered to cities in which that good is in demand.
 Players will take ownership of the goods that they deliver and will use them to purchase upgrades or to fulfill Contracts.
-The first player to complete five Contracts, including one 3, one 4 and one 5 goods Contract, wins the game.
+The first player to complete five Contracts, including one three, one four, and one five goods Contract, wins the game.

 The mechanics in Switching Tracks are straightforward and easy to teach.
-Most importantly though, they are thematic and actually let you have fun maneuvering a train around the board.
+Most importantly, though, they are thematic and actually let you have fun maneuvering a train around the board.
 What makes Switching Tracks strategically interesting are the Switches that give the game its name.
-There are nine Switch tiles on the board that determine which direction your train will take once reached.
+There are nine Switch tiles on the board that determines which direction your train will take once it reaches.
 Each player will have one or more Switchman tokens that let the player change the Switch tokens on the board before they run their train for the turn.
-Players need to consider exactly where the want to go and how to get there before they pull the trigger on moving their train.
+Players need to consider exactly where they want to go and how to get there before they pull the trigger on moving their train.

 Switching Tracks has one additional layer of strategy for players to take advantage of in the form of Offices.
 Each player starts with a different Office and can acquire more as they fulfill contracts.
 There are nine different Offices included in the game, and each grants the controlling player a limited number of uses of a special ability.
 Making smart use of the Manager's Office for example, which lets the player deliver goods to a city where they are not in demand, can mean the difference between completing a Contract just ahead of your opponent and having that opponent snatch a Contract out from underneath you.

-A note on playing with younger players: Switching Tracks has great "kid" appeal.
-The simple visuals and the train theme absolutely draws grade-school age kids to it and the rules and mechanics are easy for kids to grasp.
+Switching Tracks has great "kid" appeal.
+The simple visuals and the train theme absolutely draws grade-school-age kids to it, and the rules and mechanics are easy for kids to grasp.
 Due to the race-to-the-finish style of play and the strategies needed to be the first to complete five Contracts, kids can be left in the dust when playing against adults with the rules as written.
 Thankfully, handicapping to keep younger players competitive is a snap, as it is simply a matter of requiring younger players to complete fewer Contracts or requiring older players to complete more in order to win.